-The Group has made much progress in strengthening its position as a leading player in the industries it operates.
-For that we would like to thank our fellow directors for their continued stewardship of the Company and the management team and staff for their dedication and support.
-We would also like express appreciation to our partners, customers and shareholders for their faith and support.
-We look forward to sharing more successes in the year ahead.
+In 2024, we made much progress and achieved key milestones, strengthening our positioning as a leading player across the various industries within our business segments.
+We would like to extend our heartfelt gratitude to our directors for their steadfast leadership, and to the management team and staff for their unwavering commitment and hard work.
+Our sincere thanks also go to our partners, customers, and shareholders for their trust and support.
+As we look ahead to FY2025, we are excited to share more positive updates and achievements.